smohith/cp4i-install/README.md

 ### Appendix A

+1. From your desktop, double click on the `Terminal` icon to open a command window.

-From your desktop open a `Terminal` window and issue the following commands:
+2. Issue the following commands:

    ```sh
    [ibmuser@admin ~]$ ssh root@dns